silaspe/maths/docs/rand.md

 I was thinking...

-If ur mom jokes are about how fat she is, then ur dad jokes should be about how fast he left.
+If ur mom jokes are about how fat she is, then ur dad jokes should be about how fast he left / how he never got back with the milk.

-My mom came up with this idea because she was tired of hearing your mom jokes between me and my sister.
+My mom came up with this idea because she was tired of hearing ur mom jokes between me and my sister.

+.

+$900$ Lines.

 Here's one that my sister came up with:

-$900$ Lines.

-The reason why you look into the sky when you miss someone is because your dad reached escape velocity when he left.
+The reason why you look into the sky when you miss someone is because ur dad reached escape velocity when he left.

 .